cloudmesh-community/fa19-516-159/project/report.md

-# Creating a Data Pipeline between HDFS and AWS Redshift
+# AWS to Azure Data Pipeline: Using Cloudmesh within Airflow

 Austin Zebrowski, fa19-516-159 :o2:

+azebrows@iu.edu

 ## Abstract

-I will use Apache Airflow to create a data pipeline from Azure Blob containers to AWS S3.
-I will create a REST API that allows the user to use GET to get a list of the files on either of the clouds, and to use POST to move a file between clouds.

-I will create a cloudmesh.airflow library that allows us to easily use Cloudmesh in the context of an Airflow DAG.
+Cloudmesh provides functionality to easiliy create virtual machines (VMs) in multiple clouds.
+Apache Airflow is an open-source data pipeline orchestration tool.
+By leveraging the strengths of each, files can be moved between clouds, and the files' status and history can be viewed through a user interface (UI).
+This can be achieved by creating a library of functions that use Cloudmesh commands in an Airflow environment.

 ## Introduction

 Cloudmesh is a great tool for using the resources of multiple clouds.
 One of Cloudmesh's features is cloudmesh-storage, which enables cloud-to-cloud data transfer.
 This meets a key need, but often want to do more than simply move the files.
-This is where Aiflow comes into play.
+This is where we can use Airflow - a python-based open source data pipelining project.

-With Airflow, we are able to set up directed acyclic graphs (DAGs) that define a sequence of tasks in a workflow.
-We can then view these DAGs in a UI that displays their definitions, histories, and execution logs.
-What kind of tasks can we perform in Airflow?
-Practically anything!
-Airflow is a open-source, python based cloud technology.
-We can leverage the full power of Python to perform any tasks required for our DAG.
+With Airflow, we can set up directed acyclic graphs (DAGs) that define a sequence of tasks in a workflow.
+We can then view these DAGs in a UI that displays their code definitions, histories, and execution logs.
+By creating a library of functions that use Cloudmesh within Airflow, we can easily schedule and visualize the startup of VMs on multiple clouds and a data transfer between them.

-We can combine the capabilities of Cloudmesh and Airflow to get the best of both worlds.
-Within an Airflow DAG, we can use Cloudmesh to start VMs on multiple clouds and move data between those clouds.
+To make these capabilities more broadly accessible, we can create a RESTful API that exposes functionality such as starting VMs, listing files, and moving files.

-## Design
+## Architecture

-TBD

 ## Implementation